staeco/vandelay/README.md

 - Asynchronous function, receives the current row and the meta information object.
 - If transformer is a string, it will compile it and sandbox it using [vm2](https://github.com/patriksimek/vm2).
+- If transformer is an array of objects, it will use [object-transform-stack](https://github.com/staeco/object-transform-stack) to map objects.
 - Returning an object will pass it on, and null or undefined will remove the item from the stream (skip).

 #### options